-Other common ports include, VGA inputs so you can run the projector off older computers and laptops, S-video interfaces for older 480p content and various USB Type A and C ports for wireless dongles, maintenance and accessories.
-Overall just get a projector that has an HDMI port and save yourself a lot of trouble in the long run, plus you’ll be quickly up an running after receiving your projector and you won’t have to fiddle around with a thousand long cables.
+Other common ports include VGA inputs so you can run the projector off older computers and laptops, S-video interfaces for older 480p content, and various USB Type A and C ports for wireless dongles, maintenance, and accessories.
+Overall just get a projector that has an HDMI port and save yourself a lot of trouble in the long run, plus you’ll be quickly up and running after receiving your projector and you won’t have to fiddle around with a thousand long cables.

-Overall just keep in mind that your buying a projector and not a speaker system, expect great video, but standard audio and you won’t be disappointed.
-If your looking for awesome audio to go along with your movies you’ll need to grab a set or sets of external speakers to deck out your outdoor entertainment system.
+Overall just keep in mind that you’re buying a projector and not a speaker system, expect great video, but standard audio and you won’t be disappointed.
+If you’re looking for awesome audio to go along with your movies you’ll need to grab a set or sets of external speakers to deck out your outdoor entertainment system.

 Last up on the additional features to be concerned with is the dB (sound) rating of the projector.
-Most mid to high end projectors ship with ultra quite fans and large vents to ensure they remain cool and quite during use, nobody wants a buzzing fan to ruin their movie.
+Most mid to high end projectors ship with ultra quiet fans and large vents to ensure they remain cool and quiet during use, nobody wants a buzzing fan to ruin their movie.
 If you see some of the smaller options, they sacrifice vents and fans in return for enhanced portability.
-If your looking to get the maximum life span out of your new projector opt for something that has multiple, very low dB fans that can adequately cool the unit even under consistent video load such as watching a football game or movie.
+If you’re looking to get the maximum life span out of your new projector opt for something that has multiple, very low dB fans that can adequately cool the unit even under consistent video loads such as watching a football game or movie.

-The cost of outdoor projector can vary just as much as the landscape around you.
+The cost of an outdoor projector can vary just as much as the landscape around you.
 However there are a few rules of thumb when it comes to determining if you’re getting a good deal or not.
-If you’re looking for a 1080p and up projector with a minimum of 2,000 lumens of power you should expect to be paying right around $500-$700.
-If instead your opting for a budget 720p option of the same lumens you’ll be spending around $300-400.
-Once you start including extras like 3D capabilities, wireless streaming and long life bulbs that price can inflate by around an additional $100 or so.
-For absolution top of the line 1080p and 4,000+ lumen projectors you’re rock bottom price will be around $1,000, with outdoor projectors you really are paying for performance.
+If you’re looking for a 1080p and up projector, with a minimum of 2,000 lumens of power you should expect to be paying right around $500-$700.
+If instead you’re opting for a budget 720p option of the same lumens you’ll be spending around $300-400.
+Once you start including extras like 3D capabilities, wireless streaming, and long life bulbs that price can inflate by around an additional $100 or so.
+For absolution top of the line 1080p and 4,000+ lumen projectors, your rock bottom price will be around $1,000, with outdoor projectors you really are paying for performance.

 If you happen to see a projector that strays a bit far from these guidelines either one way or the other you can be sure it is either a chopped down version on the cheap side with “up-scaling resolution” or on the flip side has some sort of gimmicky feature that claims to enhance performance.
-Don’t get us wrong though for the $2,500 and up projectors you’ll get a lot of features that are great such as HDR video and multi streaming inputs.
-Whichever projector you end up choosing just use a bit of common sense and the above guidelines to make sure your getting the best outdoor projector for the money.
+Don’t get us wrong though for the $2,500 and up projectors you’ll get a lot of features that are great such as HDR video and multi-streaming inputs.
+Whichever projector you end up choosing just use a bit of common sense and the above guidelines to make sure you get the best outdoor projector for the money.

 Next up on the nice-to-have accessories list is an outdoor projector stand.
 This gives your projector a solid stable place to sit while its in use.
 Although it’s quite possible to balance your projector on Uncle Bob’s beer cooler we’d recommend you get something a little more purpose built such as the Visual Apex Portable Projector Table Stand.
 This handy stand completely disassembles and fits into a tiny bag for quick storage.
 Plus it is adjustable from 18.5″ to 44″ high giving you enough height to project on even the largest of screens. not only that, but each leg can be individually adjusted to compensate for uneven ground surfaces.
 Overall it is a great piece of kit that goes a long way to enhancing your outdoor projector experience.

-On the other hand if you’re planning on building a permanent outdoor entertainment space you’ll want something a bit more robust such as the Klipsch AS-650 Indoor/Outdoor Speakers with provide incredible hardwired audio that will rival even the best home entertainment speakers.
-Plus because they are from a great brand and you know you’ll be getting quality products, a great warranty and speakers that sound down right amazing.
+On the other hand, if you’re planning on building a permanent outdoor entertainment space you’ll want something a bit more robust such as the Klipsch AS-650 Indoor/Outdoor Speakers with providing incredible hardwired audio that will rival even the best home entertainment speakers.
+Plus because they are from a great brand and you know you’ll be getting quality products, a great warranty, and speakers that sound downright amazing.

 The Epson PowerLite Home Cinema 2030 is a spectacular full 1080p HD, 2,000 lumen projector that runs on the newest 3LCD technology which boosts its brightness and color vibrancy without the need for enhanced power requirements.

-With full HDMI connectivity and 3D compatibility you’ll have one of the best outdoor projectors available.
-Plus with the built in speaker you’ll have everything you need in one convenient package.
-Not to mention the Epson PowerLite can produce images up to 300″ diagonally which’s makes for stunning movies in near theater like sizes.
-In addition, this indoor/outdoor projector has full MHL compatibility making it easy to stream movies, videos and games from any MHL enabled device.
-With so many features and an incredible image it’s hard to beat the Epson PowerLite Home Cinema 2030 when it comes to the newest technological advancements making it a great choice for an outdoor projector.
+With full HDMI connectivity and 3D compatibility, you’ll have one of the best outdoor projectors available.
+Plus with the built in speaker, you’ll have everything you need in one convenient package.
+Not to mention the Epson PowerLite can produce images up to 300″ diagonally which’s makes for stunning movies in a near theater like sizes.
+In addition, this indoor/outdoor projector has full MHL compatibility making it easy to stream movies, videos, and games from any MHL enabled device.
+With so many features and an incredible image, it’s hard to beat the Epson PowerLite Home Cinema 2030 when it comes to the newest technological advancements making it a great choice for an outdoor projector.

-The BenQ W1070 is a another solid choice for an outdoor projector with a respectable 2,000 lumens of power, full 1080p resolution and a SmartEco mode to reduce power consumption.
+The BenQ W1070 is another solid choice for an outdoor projector with a respectable 2,000 lumens of power, full 1080p resolution, and a SmartEco mode to reduce power consumption.

-If your looking for a great outdoor projector this would make for a excellent choice.
+If you’re looking for a great outdoor projector this would make for an excellent choice.
 With 3,000 lumens of full HD content and a 23,000:1 contrast ratio you’ll feel right in the middle of the action.

-With incredibly dark blacks and crystal clear white, the Optoma HD142X produces very high quality images and with the aforementioned 3,000 lumens it has enough power to project well before the sun sets.
-Another great feature is the included back lit remote, which is perfect for making sure you can see which buttons your pushing in the dead of night.
-With the simple adjustments it’s very easy to get the picture size to match any size and orientation, perfect for uneven or tilted ground.
+With incredibly dark blacks and crystal clear white, the Optoma HD142X produces very high quality images and with the aforementioned 3,000 lumens it has enough power to project well before the sunsets.
+Another great feature is the included backlit remote, which is perfect for making sure you can see which buttons you’re pushing in the dead of night.
+With the simple adjustments, it’s very easy to get the picture size to match any size and orientation, perfect for uneven or tilted ground.
 As will all of our top picks it comes standard with an HDMI port for digital video and audio streaming.
-Whats even better is you’re getting all of the above features at a great price point, this is a high quality and very affordable outdoor projector.
+What’s even better is you’re getting all of the above features at a great price point, this is high quality and very affordable outdoor projector.
 It’s perfect if your hunting for something that just works.

 When it comes to high-end, high power projectors the Epson Home Cinema 1440 is right at the top of the list, with a massive 4,400 lumen output and a 10,000:1 contrast ratio you’ll have an incredibly bright image in even non-ideal conditions.

-As with most high end projectors you’ll be paying a bit of a premium for the extra power and sacrificing extended bulb life.
+As with most high end projectors, you’ll be paying a bit of a premium for the extra power and sacrificing extended bulb life.
 On average you can expect to get right around 4,000 hours out of a single bulb for the Epson 1440.
-However if your looking for one of the brightest and best outdoor projectors this is the ticket.
+However, if you’re looking for one of the brightest and best outdoor projectors this is the ticket.
 With full MHL embedded technology and multiple HDMI ports you’ll have ample options when it comes to playing content.
-Plus with a whopping 300″ screen at 30 feet you’ll be able to host even large parties and have the image size to back it up.
+Plus with a whopping 300″ screen at 30 feet, you’ll be able to host even large parties and have the image size to back it up.
 Not to mention it produces brilliant colors due to the built in LCD technology and is perfect for viewing Blu-Rays and watching HD content.